 Bicycle tourists should keep in mind that body position, width of the sit bones and flexibility of the lower back will all play a part in what the best saddle width and shape is for you.

 Bicycle travellers with a more upright position when they are riding (that's me!) may need a wider saddle and perhaps wear good padded cycling shorts.

 Aggressive riders who ride in a more sporty position might prefer a firmer saddle to a soft saddle.

-In general, when bikepacking, you’ll find yourself sitting on the bicycle saddle for some pretty long rides.
+In general, when touring and bikepacking, you’ll find yourself sitting on the bicycle saddle for some pretty long rides.
 80kms a day doesn't sound a lot, but on day 20, 30,or 40 you'll probably wish for heavier but firmer touring bike saddles over the soft gel type that casual riders prefer.

 Bike Saddle FAQ

 When readers are looking for the best touring bike saddles for their next trip, they often have questions similar to: